 Have you ever heard the term “hanging out with the wrong crowd”?

-It is often used by adults to explain the behaviour of young people who have gone off the rails a bit – “he started hanging out with the wrong crowd”.
+Adults often use it to explain the behaviour of young people who have gone off the rails a bit – “he started hanging out with the wrong crowd”.

 To live a long and healthy life, you need to find the ‘right crowd’.
 Friends that bring out the best in you and support you over the long-term.